Dewesoft Historian Installation and Usage

 To confirm the configuration and verify a successful connection to the server, check the logs by clicking “Information” in the top right corner or by going to Options > Tools > Event Viewer, ensuring both “Show Warnings” and “Show Information” are enabled.

-Once the Historian Client plugin is enabled Set your DewesoftX to measure mode and select channel setup.
+Once the Historian Client plugin is enabled and configured, set your DewesoftX to measure mode and select channel setup.
 The Historian Client icon should appear.

 Now, we can observe the simplicity and versatility of the Historian plugin.
 It is divided into two main components: